enkomio/Taipan/README.md

 # Taipan is now a sponsored project.

-### The Community sponsor will receive access to the laset version of Taipan Communirt Edition.
+### The Community sponsor will receive access to the laset version of Taipan Community Edition.
 The free version is release after three months from the release date.
 ### To know more visit: <a href="https://github.com/enkomio-sponsor/info">https://github.com/enkomio-sponsor/info</a> or <a href="https://taipansec.com">https://taipansec.com</a>.

 ### Latest Community Version Download